stylify/web/content/blog/write-optimized-css-in-symfony-with-stylify.md

 Stylify will find the `color:blue` selector, and generate the CSS for it. `.color\:blue{color:blue}` into the `homepage.css`.

-Some code often needs to be reused accross multiple pages.
+Some code often needs to be reused across multiple pages.
 It's not a good idea to have bloated templates by utilities and hardcoded units in the selectors.
 Let's define a `container` component and some variables.

 Open the `webpack.config.js` and edit the Stylify CSS plugin config:
 ```js